exyi/CheckTestOutput/README.md

 Just keep in mind that dotnet is going to treat these `.cs` files as part of source code unless you `<Compile Remove="testoutputs/**.cs" />` them in the `.csproj` file.

+Binary data can be checked using `check.CheckBinary(byte[])` method.
+No diff is printed in that case, you have to use an external tool to diff binary files.

 ### F#

 CheckTestOutput is reasonably F# friendly, although it's written in C#: